SylvainMarty/git-aliases/README.md

 bash setup-aliases.sh
 ```

-That's all you need !
+That's all you need to do !

 ## Content